Vusal777/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 This Monte Carlo approach visually reinforces the concept that regardless of the walk's randomness, the average over many walks follows a Gaussian distribution as the number of steps grows.

-Would you like me to add more features or explanations for this simulation?

 ## 11. Conclusion